 What should my proposal include?

 A project statement: Your proposal should include a project statement of not more than two pages, which clearly outlines the work you want to do.
-Your statement will be as important as your photos in the judging process; you need to make a clear connection between the work you are proposing and the aftermaths of 1492 and/or 1619.
-Your proposal MUST also indicate any publishing or exhibition commitments for your proposed grant work.
+Your statement will be as important as your photos in the judging process; Your proposal MUST also indicate any publishing or exhibition commitments for your proposed grant work.

 A summary statement at the top of your written statement which explains your project in two or three lines.